WED-2023/206795429/README.md

 student id - 206795429

 I have decided to create a website to honor the memory of my father who passed away last December 2024.
+**Website logo** - the website logo contains the first letter of my fathers first name - N (Nissim), a candle, a bible book and a star of david.
+All these symbols characterize him as a believing Jew.

 The website contains the following categories: